microsoft/vscode-docs/docs/java/java-project.md

 The extension also preserves the history of goals for each project, so you can quickly rerun the previous command, which is useful when you're running a long custom goal.

-There are two way to rerun a goal:
+There are two ways to rerun a goal:

 1. Command Palette > Select **Maven: History** > Select a project > Select command from the history.
 2. Right-click a project > Click **History** > Select command from history.